Slevinski/slevinski.github.io/series/foundations/entries/the-shape-of-writing/essay.md

 That is not a contradiction.

-It is a design problem.
+It is an encoding-layer design question.

 The important point is: